This course provides an in-depth study of the principles of object oriented programming,

 These quizzes must be completed prior to the specified class meeting time.

-There will be multiple opportunities for content assessments, worth a total of 15% of the
+There will be two opportunities for content assessments, worth a total of 15% of the

 There will be three regularly-scheduled exams, each worth 12.5% of your final grade.